 Eyed eggs are counted and transported to the Sam Livingston and Cold Lake fish hatcheries where they hatch and are reared to alevin, to fry, to adult stages.

 Trout grow relatively quickly, reaching the adult stage within 12 to 18 months.
 Over two million fry and juvenile adult trout (8 to 18 months old) are stocked into Alberta’s waters from spring to fall each year.

 Hatchery-reared trout are loaded into stocking trucks for transport to closed system lakes and ponds.
 Fish are released through a long tube or by carrying buckets if the stocking truck cannot reach the waters edge.

 Remote lakes may be stocked by helicopter to limit the time that fish are in transport.
 Curious about helistocking?
-Check out this blog.